JakeD520/Lucian/03_Episodes/S01E01/Scene 13.md

 **INT.
 SERIM GALLERY – TIMELESS**

-Kaelarys rests in Lyra’s arms, her head against her sister’s chest.
+Kaelarys stands in Lyra’s arms.
 Her eyes are open, calm but wet, fixed on the tapestry’s unfinished edge.
 Lyra gently strokes her hair, steady and tender.

 ---